BarnabasG/post-office-simulation/README.md

 • Each individual customer’s waiting tolerance limit, i.e. the number of time intervals that the customer is prepared to stand in the queue.

-The values required to control these random numbers (a minumum and maximum value), are included in the parameter file input into the simulation (i.e. fileIn).
+### The values required to control these random numbers (a minumum and maximum value), are included in the parameter file input into the simulation (i.e. fileIn).

+## Compilation
+To compile and link the program using the compileSim compilation file on a linux system,
+- Navigate to the directory containing the simQ and queue source and header files
+- run the command:
+	- './compileSim simQ queue'